marcsous/nufft_3d/README.md

 * It uses the sparse matrix version only.
 * It uses gpuSparse for single precision on GPU (if available).
 * Radial kernel option (higher accuracy for the same number of convolution coefficients).
-* As sparse matrix multiply and transpose multiply are vastly difference in performance, this code stores H and H' separately.
+* Because sparse matrix multiply and transpose multiply are vastly different in performance, this code stores H and H' separately and uses the faster operation.
 Awaiting testing on CUDA8 to see if cusparseCcsrmv_mp can even up the difference.